AnnaSmierzchala/homepage-webpack/readme.md

 ## What you can find here?

-This project is kind of the playground to testing what I was learned during the course.
+This project is kind of the playground to testing what I was learning during the course.
 Furthermore there is a lot of information here about html, css, javascript and other useful tools for a modern frontend developer.